 - 8000:8080

-This configuration exposes NetBox on port 8000 of the host, mapping it to port 8080 of the NetBox container.
+of the host, mapping it to port 8080

-Finally, run docker-compose up
+Finally, run docker compose up -d

 and you are all set.
 Wait for a few minutes for everything to come online and access NetBox GUI via http://<ip_address:8000